MarkusBiggus/SonnenBackup/README.md

 When battery is in standby, these timestamp values are undefined, as will some when charging/discharging.
 Times are calculated relative to hass server time, which should match "system_status_timestamp".

-## led_state
+### led_state
 Sensor indicates the state of the status LED on the side of the battery.
-Only one element will be True, that element, with brightness, is returned. e.g "Pulsing White 100%"
+Only one element will be True, that element, with brightness, is returned as a string. e.g 'Pulsing White 100%'
 ```
 "Eclipse Led":{
     "Blinking Red":false,   # undocumented